-- To empower attendees with latest quality information on techniques, solutions and cost-effective method of ensuring a comprehensive Cybersecurity infrastructure.
+- To empower attendees with the latest quality information on techniques, solutions and cost-effective method of ensuring a comprehensive Cybersecurity infrastructure.

-- To reinforce prevention, detection, analysis, recovery, response and research skills to cope with Cybersecurity.
+- To reinforce prevention, detection, analysis, recovery, response, and research skills to cope with Cybersecurity.

 Major Highlights of the Summit

 - Panel discussions on different Cybersecurity and Cyberlaw issues.